PayThePizzo/Data-Structures-and-Algorithms/2 - Tree/3 - POSITIONAL VECTOR.md

 Pro: We can find in constant time the position of the parent and children of a specific node.

 Con: We can use it only for Full/Complete K-ary Trees

----

-# Attention
-In the exam for the course, this will be used to represent K-ary Trees, unless anything else is specified